christianjianelli/zrestapi/README.md

-zrestapi
+{z}restapi
 ========

-SAP WebAS REST API
+Lightweight REST API for SAP WebAS

+An alternative solution to simplify the development of REST APIs on top of ICF.